lerdmann1601/HERA-Matlab/README.md

 2. **Adjust Parameters**: You can relax `convergence_tolerance` (e.g., to
     $0.02$) or increase `n_trials` and/ or `smoothing_window` in the configuration.
-3. **Use Simple Convergence**: Select Simple Convergence in the CLI or set `smoothing_window` to empty to use simple convergence but be aware that this might not be the most robust option and choose a higher `min_steps_for_convergence_check` e.g. 3 to ensure that the convergence check will not be influenced by high initial fluctuations of stability measures.
+3. **Use Simple Convergence**: Select Simple Convergence in the CLI or set `smoothing_window` to empty to use simple convergence.
+Be aware that this might not be the most robust option!
+Choose a higher `min_steps_for_convergence_check` e.g. 3 to ensure that the convergence check will not be influenced by high initial fluctuations of stability measures.
-4. **Manual Override**: If no clear convergence is found (no elbow), or for theoretical guarantees of large numbers of bootstrap iterations, you can just use fixed high $B$ values (e.g., `manual_B_ci = 15000`, `manual_B_thr = 2000`) as per literature recommendations.
+4. **Manual Override**: If no clear convergence is found (no elbow), or for theoretical guarantees of large numbers, you can just use fixed high $B$ values (e.g., `manual_B_ci = 15000`, `manual_B_thr = 2000`) as per literature recommendations.